lreigbua/CP_Parameter_Calibration_w_surrogate_optimization/README.md

 <img src="https://github.com/Strathclyde-AFRC-Computational-Sciences/Damask_CP_parameters_calibration_w_surrogate_optimization/assets/93150422/e7e857fd-6935-4ce7-8d0c-7846315b724a" height="300" width="400">

+## Description
+The current code calibrates only the plasticity parameters xi_0_sl, xi_inf_sl and h_0_sl-sl from the phenomenological crystal plasticity model in Damask.
+The ratios between the different slip systems and phases for each parameter are kept constant.
+Therefore, only 3 parameters are calibrated by the surrogate optimization model which scale the 3 plasticity constants separately:

+h_0_sl-sl*param(1)
+xi_0_sl*param(2)
+xi_inf_sl*param(3)

 ## How to Run
+Specify inputs in config.json

-Run main.m in src folder
+Run main.m with matlab in src folder

+the results are saved in optimized_CP.txt